stevenjb5M/startup/notes.md

 -BR is for spaces between things
 -Javascript can either be in the html page or a seperate file -A link tag with a href can carry you from page to page

+## HTML deliverable

+For this deliverable I built out the structure of my application using HTML.

+- [x] **HTML pages** - 5 HTML page that represent the ability to login, view the main page, view the leaderboard, manage cards and locations.
+- [x] **Links** - The login page automatically links to the main page.
+The main page continues from there to other pages
+- [x] **Text** - Text describes important data to the user
+- [x] **Images** - We have a logo on the login screen, as well as a icon on the main screen
+- [x] **DB/Login** - Input box and submit button for login.
+The locations and cards will be stored on the database
+- [x] **WebSocket** - The top 3 location that people buy at will be displayed on the leaderboard